TommasoTarchi/autoRNAseq/README.md

 it to be set.
 If **at least one** of the steps you intend to run is listed for a variable, then you need to set that variable.

 - `index_dir`: path to directory for genome index files.
-Required by: 1. genome indexing, 3. alignment; **optional**: 10. summarize results.
+Required by: 1. genome indexing, 3. alignment.

 - `fasta_file`: complete path to fasta file with reference genome.
 Required by: 1. genome indexing.

 - `annotation_file`: complete path to GTF/GFF file.
 Required by: 1. genome indexing, 9. gene counts.

-- `fastq_files`: list of complete paths to input (**zipped**) read files.
-Required by: 2.
-FastQ trimmming, 3. alignment.

 - `trimmed_fastq_dir`: path to directory to store trimmed read files.
 Required by: 2.
 FastQ trimmming.

-- `bam_dir`: path to directory to store output alignment files.
+- `out_bam_dir`: path to directory to store output alignment files.
 Required by: 3. alignment, 4.
 BAM sorting,
   5. remove duplicates, 6.
 BAM filtering, 8.
-BAM stats, 9. gene counts; **optional**: 10. summarize results.
+BAM stats, 9. gene counts.

-- `bam_files`: list of complete paths to input alignment files.
-Required by: 4.
-BAM sorting, 5. remove duplicates,
-  6. BAM filtering, 7.
-BAM indexing, 8.
-BAM stats, 9. gene counts (**Notice**: this variable is **never** needed when your pipeline contains the alignment step, i.e. number 3.).

 - `gene_counts_dir`: path to directory to store gene counts files.
-Required by: 9. gene counts; **optional**: 10. summarize results.
+Required by: 9. gene counts.

 - `report_dir`: path to directory to store produced reports and plots.
 Required by: 10. summarize results.